 The signature of each owner of record of land described on the preliminary plat, signifying their consent to the preliminary subdivision application and their intent to dedicate portions of the preliminary plat to the public as described in the application.

+Required approvals in Section 10-2-3 E.

 Certification that the surveyor who prepared the plat:

 Holds a license in accordance with Utah Code 58-22; and